EmmanuelLefevre/Documentations/Tutorials/powershell_update_git_repositories_script.md

 - **Solution,** the script features strict Guard Clauses.
 It checks if your workspace is clean before touching anything.
 - **Bot Detection :** it automatically detects and resets specific bot branches (like output) to ensure they match the remote exactly.

+4. 🆕 **New Machine Setup**
+When switching to a new laptop, I used to spend hours manually cloning my 30+ repositories one by one.

+- **Solution,** just copy this script and the config.
+Run gpull.
+It detects missing folders and offers to clone everything for you.
+Instant setup.

-4. 📍 **Context Awareness (The "Smart Restore")**
+5. 📍 **Context Awareness (The "Smart Restore")**
 Most update scripts force a checkout to main, pulling changes, and leave you there.
 You lose your spot.

 - **State Preservation,** the script remembers you were on feature/login-page.
 It switches to main, updates it, cleans up old branches, and puts you back exactly where you were.

-5. 🧹 **Hygiene & Garbage Collection**
+6. 🧹 **Hygiene & Garbage Collection**
 Over time, local repositories get cluttered with dead branches (feature/done-3-months-ago) that have already been merged or deleted remotely.

 - **Garbage Collector,** it proactively purposes to delete orphaned branches (: gone) and fully merged branches, keeping your local list clean.

 🏗 **ARCHITECTURE**

 Flow Controller based on iterative & sequential, stateless and awareness.

 🧠 **PHILOSOPHY**